nexpy/nexpy/doc/source/pythongui.rst

 before estimating the peak parameters.
 Obviously, the more functions that are added, the less reliable the guesses will be.
 Starting parameters will have to be entered manually before the fit in those cases.

+.. note:: The X-range used in 'guessing' the parameters can be adjusted by
+          setting the X-axis limits in the Fit Dialog.

 .. note:: If it is not possible to estimate starting parameters, just return
           values that do not trigger an exception.